 If you do have a credit card, remember to review your credit report each year.
 A credit report keeps track of the money you’ve borrowed and paid back, including late payments.
 A credit report includes information on where you live, how you pay your bills, and whether you’ve been sued or arrested, or have filed for bankruptcy.
 Nationwide consumer reporting companies sell the information in your report to creditors, insurers, employers, and other businesses that use it to evaluate your applications for credit, insurance, employment, or renting a home.
 So, you can see that it’s very important to have a good credit score!

 The Fair Credit Reporting Act (FCRA) requires each of the nationwide consumer reporting companies — Equifax, Experian, and TransUnion — to provide you with a free copy of your credit report, at your request, once every 12 months.
-To order, visit annualcreditreport.com, call 1-877-322-8228, or complete the Annual Credit Report Request Form and mail it to the address on the form.
+You can see your credit report at annualcreditreport.com or order a copy by calling 1-877-322-8228.

 Remember: only annualcreditreport.com can give you the free annual credit report you are entitled to by law.
 Other web sites that claim to offer “free credit reports,” “free credit scores,” or “free credit monitoring” are not part of the legally mandated free annual credit report program.